ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Replication Manager User's Manual.md

 4. Conduct replication administration tasks as required.
 5. Disconnect from the database.
 6. Edit DB connection information.
-7. Manage Extra Host Internet Protocol address (IP address)
+7. Manage Extra Host IP
 8. Remove the database if it is no longer needed.

 Each procedure is conducted as described below.